Residential Treatment for Men and Women

-Our adult residential treatment programs provides 24 hour care at our site for up to six months.
+Our adult residential treatment programs provide 24-hour care for up to six months.
 The focus is on helping the men and women in treatment relearn or re-establish healthy functioning, skills, and values as well as to regain physical and emotional health.
 Our program also encourages the involvement of friends and family in the journey to recovery.
 Since a substance use disorder and associated recovery are very much interconnected with family and friends, we encourage them to visit during specified days and times while their loved one is in treatment.

-Throughout the program, a number of services to support recovery are available based on individual need “ many onsite – including:
+Throughout treatment, a number of services to support recovery are available including:

 Educational services including literacy (TABE) testing, a GED program, access to adult technical and educational programs, and an onsite food service certification training program.